 Remove the warning that says that you should not modify that file to avoid confusions when you need to edit the file on a later point in time, as it relates to the jail.conf file, not the files within jail.d.

-Also don’t forget to active Fail2Ban for the sshd by uncommenting the line
+Also don’t forget to active Fail2Ban for the sshd by uncommenting or adding the line

 enabled = true